ConradMichael-BioKey/NodeJSTest/README.md

 #### Dockerfile

-- Create a Dockerfile for your Node.js application, optimizing for minimal image size (e.g., use `node:alpine`).
+- Create a Dockerfile for your Node.js application, optimizing for minimal image size.

 #### Docker Compose

 - **Compose File:** Create a `docker-compose.yml` file to run the API and mount a persistent volume for SQLite.
-- **Volumes:** Use volumes to persist database data and optionally enable live code reloading (e.g., using `nodemon` in dev).
+- **Volumes:** Use volumes to persist database data and optionally enable live code reloading.

 #### Deployment Script